Search This Site

 CPU Heatsink

-I wanted to find a heatsink that can be run without a fan to help keep the noise level down.
-Since it is pretty useless to overclock an HTPC, this was not to difficult.
-The Cooler MasterGeminII RR-CCH-ANU2-GP was made to run fanless and still keep your processor running nice and cool.
+You will want to use a heatsink that can be run without a fan to help keep the noise level down.
+Since it is pretty useless to overclock an HTPC, this was not too difficult.

-Part 2 Is Up Next...
+Part 2 of Media Center Is Up Next...

 Return to Computer Guides from Media Center PC Buying Guide